sujaytalesara/Predictive-Analytics/README.md

-# Credit-Risk-Modelling-with-Python
+# Predictive Analytics
-Building an PD Model to predict the likelihood of loan getting default.
+I am building a probability of default model to predict the likelihood of a loan getting defaulted.